Professor of History

 I’m currently writing a book about two of the first international charities.
 Alms collection networks throughout the early modern Catholic world channeled funds to North Africa to redeem Christian captives from Muslim captors and Jerusalem to maintain a Catholic presence at holy sites in the Muslim-controlled Holy Land.
 My book looks at these charities in New Spain, which provided more funds than anywhere else in the world during the seventeenth through early-nineteenth centuries.

 I’m also a principal investigator for Reading the Inquisition, a collaborative digital history project that makes inquisition cases available in Spanish transcriptions and English translations.

-- History 181: Latin American History: from the Conquest to the Present
+- HI/LS 181: Latin American from Conquest to Present

-- History 279: The Age of Independence in Latin America
+- HI/LS 279: The Age of Independence in Latin America

 - HI/LS 282: The City in Latin America